 ARB will determine the lowest serial numbers assigned to ARB offset credits issued under the applicable Offset Project Data Report in the amount calculated pursuant to section 95985(i)(1)(A) and invalidate those serial numbers.

-The Forest Owner identified pursuant to section 95985(e)(3) will be notified of which serial numbers were invalidated.
+The Forest Owner identified pursuant to section 95985(e)(3) will be notified of which ARB offset credits were invalidated.

 Any approved program for linkage pursuant to subarticle 12 will be notified of which serial numbers were invalidated.